 Discontinue Avastin in patients with fistula formation involving an internal organ.
 [See Dosage and Administration (2.4).]

 Arterial Thromboembolic Events

 Serious, sometimes fatal, arterial thromboembolic events (ATE) including cerebral infarction, transient ischemic attacks, myocardial infarction, angina, and a variety of other ATE occurred at a higher incidence in patients receiving Avastin compared to those in the control arm.
 Across indications, the incidence of Grade ≥ 3 ATE in the Avastin containing arms was 2.6% compared to 0.8% in the control arms.
-Among patients receiving Avastin in combination with chemotherapy, the risk of developing ATE during therapy was increased in patients with a history of arterial thromboembolism, or age greater than 65 years.
+Among patients receiving Avastin in combination with chemotherapy, the risk of developing ATE during therapy was increased in patients with a history of arterial thromboembolism, diabetes, or age greater than 65 years.
 [See Use in Specific Populations (8.5).]

 The safety of resumption of Avastin therapy after resolution of an ATE has not been studied.
 Discontinue Avastin in patients who experience a severe ATE.
 [See Dosage and Administration (2.4).]

 The incidence of severe hypertension is increased in patients receiving Avastin as compared to controls.
 Across clinical studies the incidence of Grade 3 or 4 hypertension ranged from 5-18%.

 Monitor blood pressure every two to three weeks during treatment with Avastin.
 Treat with appropriate anti-hypertensive therapy and monitor blood pressure regularly.
 Continue to monitor blood pressure at regular intervals in patients with Avastin-induced or -exacerbated hypertension after discontinuation of Avastin.